Optimization-Guided Diffusion for Interactive Scene Generation: Introduction

 \section{Introduction}

 Generating realistic multi-agent driving scenes is essential for the development and evaluation of autonomous vehicles.
 However, existing rule-based or physics-based simulators \cite{dosovitskiy2017carla, lopez2018microscopic} fall short: they can reproduce simple traffic patterns but often yield unrealistic or overly scripted interactions.
 Real-world datasets \cite{caesar2020nuscenes,caesar2021nuplan,dauner2024navsim,Cao2025CORL} also offer limited coverage, particularly for safety-critical long-tail events that are crucial for assessing robustness yet occur too infrequently to capture at scale \cite{liu2024curse}.
 These shortcomings highlight the need for a high-fidelity driving scene generator capable of producing realistic, diverse, and controllable multi-agent interactions, especially those involving rare behaviors, which has become an indispensable requirement for efficient and safe evaluation of autonomous driving systems \cite{lin2025model,ma2024unleashing,li2025mtgs,yang2025resim,tian2025simscale}.

-To meet these requirements, researchers have turned to data-driven scene generation, which enables models to learn complex agent behaviors directly from large-scale driving datasets \cite{hu2024solving,seff2023motionlm,feng2022trafficgen}.
-Among these, diffusion models have shown remarkable potential in generating realistic multi-agent trajectories and coherent scene layouts, owing to their strong capacity to model high-dimensional, multi-modal distributions and produce samples consistent with empirical data \cite{jiang2024scenediffuser,huang2024versatile}.
+To meet these requirements, researchers have turned to data-driven scene generation, which enables models to learn complex agent behaviors directly from large-scale driving datasets \cite{hu2024solving, seff2023motionlm, feng2022trafficgen}.
+Among these, diffusion models have shown remarkable potential in generating realistic multi-agent trajectories and coherent scene layouts, owing to their strong capacity to model high-dimensional, multi-modal distributions and produce samples consistent with empirical data \cite{jiang2024scenediffuser, huang2024versatile}.
 Despite this success, existing diffusion-based generators face two key limitations.

 First, while the learned denoising network implicitly encodes physical and social constraints from data during training, such structure often degrades during inference.
 As noise is progressively removed, small inconsistencies can accumulate across steps, leading to trajectories that violate kinematic feasibility, social compliance, or interaction logic.
 These physically or behaviorally inconsistent samples reduce the credibility of generated scenes and limit their utility for downstream safe evaluation.